-The Secretary shall keep the records of the Associa-tion and perform all the duties usually pertaining to that office, and such other duties as may be prescribed for her by the Council.
+The Secretary shall keep the records of the Association and perform all the duties usually pertaining to that office, and such other duties as may be prescribed for her by the Council.

-The Treasurer shall receive and disburse and duly account for all sums of money belonging to the Associa-She shall keep accurate accounts and vouchers tion. of all her receipts and payments on behalf of the Association, and of all invested funds, with the income and disposition thereof, that may be placed in her keeping, and shall submit these accounts, with a financial report for the preceding year, to the Council hnancial report for the Each annual statement shan at its annual meeting.
-Each annual statement shan be examined by the Auditors, who will prepare and present at each annual meeting of the Association a meeting its financial condition.
+The Treasurer shall receive and disburse and duly account for all sums of money belonging to the Associa-She shall keep accurate accounts and vouchers of all her receipts and payments on behalf of the Association, and of all invested funds, with the income and disposition thereof, that may be placed in her keeping, and shall submit these accounts, with a financial report for the preceding year, to the Council at its annual meeting.
+Each annual statement snan be examined by the Auditors, who will prepare and present at each annual meeting of the Association a reserve change its financial condition.
 The Council shall have charge of any funds in the possession of the Association, and which shall be invested under its direction and control.
 The Council shall keep a careful record of its proceedings, and make an annual report to the Association of matters of general interest.
-The Council shall also print annually the proceedings of the meetings of the Association and the reports of the Treasurer and Auditors.
-The Council is empowered to manage all the affairs of the Association, subject to the Constitution and By-Laws; to appoint committees from the membership of the Association, and spend money out of its surplus funds for matters pertaining to the objects of the Association ; to apply the income of special funds, at its discretion, to the purpose for which they were intended.
+Council shall also print annually the proceedings of the meetings of the Association and the reports of the Treasurer and Auditors.
+The Council is empowered to manage all the affairs of the Association, subject to the Constitution and By-Laws; to appoint committees from the membership of the Association, and spend money out of its surplus funds for matters pertaining to the objects of the Association; to apply the income of special funds, at its discretion, to the purpose for which they were intended.